dimovelev/metrics-sampler/README.md

 * self - expose metrics on the samplers and the input readers
 * webmethods - fetch diagnostics data over HTTP from a running webmethods instances, parse the runtime files in it and expose the data as metrics
 * exec - execute process and parse its standard output / error looking for metrics in the form [<timestamp>:]<name>=<value>
+* http - fetch remote URLs and parse the response using regular expressions

 Supported Selectors
 -------------------